cessda/coordinate-portal/docs/Home.md

 - [cessda.cdc.searchkit](https://bitbucket.org/cessda/cessda.cdc.searchkit) (user interface).

 ### Management components

 The following private source code repositories are used to build the management components:

 - cessda.cdc.admin (Spring Boot admin console, the logs are useful to check progress of harvesting).
-- elasticsearch (backend to user interface, provides search and browse functionality).
+- cessda.cdc.deploy/elasticsearch (backend to user interface, provides search and browse functionality).
-- mailrelay (used for sending messages relating to the health and status of the product to the DevOps team).
+- cessda.cdc.deploy/mailrelay (used for sending messages relating to the health and status of the product to the DevOps team).
-- cessda.mgmt.reverse (reverse proxy used as part of the Certbot automated security certificate renewal process.
+- cessda.cdc.reverse (reverse proxy used as part of the Certbot automated security certificate renewal process.
 Also provides authentication for components, as needed).
+- cessda.cdc.sitemapgenerator (generates a sitemap for use by [Google Data Search](https://toolbox.google.com/datasetsearch) crawler).

+### Documentation and issue tracking components

+The following private source code repositories are used to build the documentation components:
+- cessda.cdc.userguide (source files in reStructuredText markup language that are converted via Sphinx to ReadTheDocs format).
+- cessda.cdc.version2 (contains an issue tracker used internally to record the backlog).

 ### QA and Deployment